tmd-lab/microslip-rough-contact/README.md

 ## Running the code

+All computations for the project were run with MATLAB/2020a.

 1. Download the needed *.mat files from **[insert url]**.
 2. Most of the time, just run the top level function from the list below.
 Additional details are noted below.

 ### SURFACE

+1. Open "SURFACE/asp_id_ltw2.m"
+2. Set the scans to use on lines 15 and 16.
+3. Settings can be changed under "Process Settings" for a variety of the steps.
+Code comments describe the different settings.
+These settings are as used in the paper.
+The only setting changed for the paper was "settings.cleanLength" which was varied from 2 to 75 to test different erosion sizes.
+Most simulations used a size of 2.
+4. Run the full code.
+5. A temporary file is written out on line 149 in case one wants to restart after that point.
+If restarting, the code will need to be modified to load the saved data.
+6. Make sure to save the final outputs.
+Save lines are currently commented out at the bottom of the script.

 ### RQNMA

+1. RQNMA simulations are run with "FJSIMS/main_rqnm.m", which contains the function "main_rqnm()".
+Passing a number into the "main_rqnm" function sets the choice of parameters.
+The different parameter cases are defined in "FJSIMS/rqnm_pars.m"
+2. To create a new case, copy an existing case such as case 4 that defines all of the parameters needed for the input.
+If only modifying a few parameters from an existing case, you can also reference a previous case as shown in some examples (e.g., case 12).
+Parameters are:
+   a. mu - friction coefficient
+   b.
+ElasticModulus - elastic modulus (Pa)
+   c. nu - Poisson's ratio
+   d. mesoscale - true uses the defined mesoscale topology in the surface processing. false uses a flat interface.
+   e. asp_fun - function handle for the asperity contact model.
+"ELLIPSOID_IWAN_DECOUPLE" is the decoupled Mindlin-Iwan Constant model from the paper.
+"ELLIPSOID_IWAN_FIT_(DE)COUPLE" refers to the (de)coupled Mindlin-Iwan Fit model from the paper.
+   f.
+Nqp_radius - number of quadrature points in the radial direction for the asperity contact.
+Commented out lines have both this and the asperity function with the values used in the paper.
+   g. alpha - Asperity rotation angle (see Section 2.3.1 of paper).
+   h. useSphere - true sets the contact models to be spheres, false uses ellipsoids.
+   i.
+Nqp_heights - number of quadrature points for integrating over initial asperity gaps.
+   j. meshName - "UROM232" refers to the mesh used in the paper and the file provided. "zte152" refers to a smaller mesh that is also provided and can be used for debugging.
+   k. meshNameRelative - not relevant, just leave as ''.
+   l. output_name - Name for file output.
+   m. load_initial - this should not be relevant anymore.
+   n. repeatLoop - number of times to repeat the cycle from +q to -q to +q in RQNMA solver.
+   o.
+Nhp - number of quadrature points per segment in RQNMA solver.
+3. Set "nots_min_cores" at the top of "main_rqnm.m".
+If there are fewer than this number of cores, it assumes it is running locally and does not need to set variables for running on a cluster.
+If there are more cores, additional steps are taken.
+4. If running on a cluster (with more cores than "nots_min_cores"), set the work directory on line 40 of "main_rqnm.m".
+This should be the directory where the code is saved and where it is being run.
+5. Define the amplitude levels of interest with "Qamps" on line 431.
+These are modal amplitudes as defined by RQNMA that the solution will be found at.
+6. Other properties for RQNMA can be set at around line 435-444, but these should not need to be changed.
+7. Save the output.
+Currently, it is set to only save on line 456 if running on a cluster.
+Make sure to put a break point or change this otherwise the function call may exit without saving the output data.
+8. Run the code.
+An example of slurm file is provided only for EPMC if running on a cluster, but could easily be modified for RQNMA runs.

 ### EPMC